1990 to 1991

 Altman is a member of The Institute of Medicine of the National Academy of Sciences and their Committee on the Future of Emergency Care in the United States.

-A graduate of CUNY (City College of New York), Altman received his MA and PhD in economics from UCLA.
+A graduate of City College of New York, Altman received master's and doctoral degrees in economics from the University of California, Los Angeles.